Tools4everBV/HelloID-Conn-Prov-Target-Iprotect/README.md

 It is not compatible with the previous version.

 Main Changes are:
-1) No longer uses the xml-import interface for the create, update and delete of accounts, but the genera xmlsql interface instead.
+1) No longer uses the xml-import interface for the create, update and delete of accounts, but the general xmlsql interface instead.
 2) Implemented the management of Accesskeys and Licenseplates in the user cycle actions.